Skip to main content

 First, let's take a look at just how prevalent email is.
 Regarding the number of email users worldwide, there are 4.4 billion people.
 The last time I checked, that's about half of humanity!

-Well, in 2023, an average of 347.3 billion emails are written and sent daily—with a forecasted 361.6 billion in 2024.
+Well, in 2023, Statista reported that an average of 347 billion emails were written and sent daily—with a forecasted 376 billion in 2025.
 Most people open their email inboxes at least once a day, while 19% check emails as soon as they hit the inbox.
+And according to a study done by Microsoft, some professionals spend up to 8.8 hours per week on email.

 I remember at one e-commerce company I worked for when we wanted to hit our numbers for the quarter, we would send a targeted email campaign via Hubspot, announcing a 24-hour sale.
-This tactic would always do the trick.
-Do not underestimate the power of email!
+This tactic would always do the trick!

-Here are some stats about the importance of having a solid email marketing strategy
+Here are some stats about the importance of a solid email marketing strategy

 Stay Up-to-date On All Things Marketing & Leadership.